Shopify/polaris/polaris.shopify.com/content/components/popover.md

     title: With lazy loaded list
     description: Use to present merchants with a list that dynamically loads more items on scroll or arrow down.
   - fileName: popover-with-searchable-listbox.tsx
-    title: With segment picker
+    title: With searchable listbox
-    description: Use to help merchants quickly browse, find, and navigate from a list of customer segments.
+    description: Use to help merchants browse, filter, and choose from a list of options.
 ---

 # Popover